AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-admin-page.md

 mkdir -p view/adminhtml/templates
 ```

-These files belong in the `view/adminhtml` directory because the Magento admin area use these files during page generation.
+These files belong in the `view/adminhtml` directory because the Admin area use these files during page generation.

 ### `view/adminhtml/layout/exampleadminnewpage_helloworld_index.xml`